Birthstones by Month: Complete Chart & Meanings

 Can you give a lab grown diamond as a birthstone?

 Absolutely, and for April it’s the ideal choice.
 A lab grown diamond is a genuine diamond in every way that matters, so it carries the same April symbolism of enduring love and strength, with a certificate to prove what it is.
 The only thing that changes is the price, which means a more generous gift.
-If you’d like help choosing one, that’s exactly what our free consultation is for.
+If you’d like help choosing one, that’s exactly what our consultation is for.

 What are the birthstones by month?